creativeprojects/resticprofile/README.md

 * *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user) and fallback to `user`

-### schedule-log

-Allow to redirect all output from resticprofile and restic to a file

 ### schedule-lock-mode

 Starting from version 0.14.0, `schedule-lock-mode` accepts 3 values:
-- `default`: Wait on acquiring a lock (local and repository) when `schedule-lock-wait` is set, before failing a schedule.
+- `default`: Wait on acquiring a lock for the time duration set in `schedule-lock-wait`, before failing a schedule.
-   Behaves like `fail` when `schedule-lock-wait` is `0` or not specified.
+   Behaves like `fail` when `schedule-lock-wait` is "0" or not specified.
-- `fail`: A lock failure causes a schedule to abort immediately.
+- `fail`: Any lock failure causes a schedule to abort immediately.
-- `ignore`: Skip local locks (lock files defined in the profile).
+- `ignore`: Skip resticprofile locks. restic locks are not skipped and can abort the schedule.
-   Repository lock failures abort the schedule immediately.

 ### schedule-lock-wait

-Sets the amount of time to wait in the default `schedule-lock-mode` for a lock to become available.
+Sets the amount of time to wait for a resticprofile and restic lock to become available.
+Is only used when `schedule-lock-mode` is unset or `default`.

+### schedule-log

+Allow to redirect all output from resticprofile and restic to a file

 ### schedule-priority (systemd and launchd only)